ljia/nvbc_booking/README.md

 1. Download and install [Python 3.9.6](https://www.python.org/downloads/)
 2. Install [pip](https://pip.pypa.io/en/stable/installation/)
 3. Install required packages
+4. Please download [ChromeDriver](https://chromedriver.chromium.org/downloads) for your OS and put it in the same directory where python executable resides.
+**Note**: Please make sure to download the right version for your browser.
 ```bash
 pip install -r requirements.txt
 ```

 ## Run Script

-Note: The script does NOT support multi-thread.
+**Note**: The script does **NOT** support multi-thread.
 Please use appropriate tool to schedule and/or run multiple instances.
 For example, the following script tries to open two browsers in Windows PowerShell:

 ```powershell
 1,2 | ForEach-Object -Parallel { python.exe .\main.py -t 6PM --slot $_}
 ```

-Note: The script does NOT give a confirmation if a court is successfully booked.
+**Note**: The script does **NOT** give a confirmation if a court is successfully booked.
 If you see 'clicked' in the console, that means the script successfully clicked the 'book' button.
 It does NOT mean that a 'book' is guaranteed if multiple users are trying to book the same court at the same time.

+### Steps

 1. Before running, please update property.yml with your username/password.
 2. To get help, run: